 This turned the issue into an almost unsolvable political tangle.
 The right wing has been in power during most of the period since the end of the 1990s, and the ultra-Orthodox parties are essential for any coalition on that end of the political spectrum.
 Gaining the participation of the ultra-Orthodox parties, which are deeply opposed to any significant change in conscription, proved almost impossible.
 Twice, the Knesset passed laws that proclaimed an aim of increasing the numbers of young ultra-Orthodox men in the IDF, but doing so gradually.
 And twice, the court struck down these laws as violations of the principle of equality.
 In the most recent of these cases, Movement for Quality in Government v.
 The Knesset (2017), the court explained that even if the law could adopt the theory of a “gradual increase in numbers,” it could do so only if there would be clear annual quotas reflecting this increase and serious sanctions if the quotas would not be achieved.
 The court then declared that absent any legislation, the exemption for religious studies would become void by February 2019, and absent any legislation, all ultra-Orthodox men of the relevant age would be required to serve by then.

 The Knesset was then tasked with trying to provide a solution once again.
-The task fell to Lieberman, who then served as the defense minister under Benjamin Netanyahu.
-Lieberman's party represents the interests of the large Russian-Jewish community in Israel, a community that consists mostly of the large influx of Jews who came to Israel from the former Soviet Union during the 1990s.
+The task fell to Liberman, who then served as the defense minister under Benjamin Netanyahu.
+Liberman's party represents the interests of the large Russian-Jewish community in Israel, a community that consists mostly of the large influx of Jews who came to Israel from the former Soviet Union during the 1990s.
 This community is almost entirely secular, and there are several tensions on religious grounds between them and the ultra-Orthodox parties.
-To avoid an internal clash within the government, Lieberman appointed a professional committee, formed mostly of career bureaucrats in the Ministry of Defense and military officers to propose an amendment to the law.
+To avoid an internal clash within the government, Liberman appointed a professional committee, formed mostly of career bureaucrats in the Ministry of Defense and military officers to propose an amendment to the law.
 After consulting with representatives of all segments of Israeli society, the committee offered a suggestion that it thought would be acceptable to the court, and to the leaders of the ultra-Orthodox community.
 The recommendation was detailed, but two important points, relating to the specific demands set by the Israeli Supreme Court, stand out.
 First, it set clear annual quotas for an increase in ultra-Orthodox service, bringing the total number of those serving to about 50 percent of the eligible male population within a decade.
 Second, it suggested “economic sanctions”—ceasing the funding of ultra-Orthodox yeshivot if the quotas were not met.

-Lieberman was willing to adopt this proposal as a compromise, and a solution to the political impasse, but only if it would be passed as is by the Knesset.
+Liebrman was willing to adopt this proposal as a compromise, and a solution to the political impasse, but only if it would be passed as is by the Knesset.
 Some of the ultra-Orthodox parties were opposed, especially to the idea of the quotas.
 Unable to reach an agreement, the former Knesset declared an early election.
 As elections automatically postpone the expiry of all laws until three months after the vote, the annulment of the law was delayed until July.

-Lieberman stuck to his position during the talks on forming the coalition and demanded that the coalition commit to passing the conscription law as a condition for supporting the government.
+Liebrman stuck to his position during the talks on forming the coalition and demanded that the coalition commit to passing the conscription law as a condition for supporting the government.
 The ultra-Orthodox parties were willing to compromise, agreeing to quotas set by the government (and not the law).
-Lieberman did not budge, stating the quotas set by the government could be easily amended and hence do not amount to much.
+Liberman did not budge, stating the quotas set by the government could be easily amended and hence do not amount to much.
 Unable to bridge the gap between his opposing potential coalition partners, Netanyahu faced a choice between another election and leaving the matter up to the president.

 Important as the issue of conscription is, this all does not make a lot of political sense.
-Lieberman declared he would support Netanyahu as prime minister, and it is unclear whether elections would change anything in the political formation of the right-wing coalition, which is set to win the elections again.
-Even if Lieberman can gain some votes from these elections, having positioned himself as the champion of the right-wing secular community, he is certainly taking a chance.
+Liberman declared he would support Netanyahu as prime minister, and it is unclear whether elections would change anything in the political formation of the right-wing coalition, which is set to win the elections again.
+Even if Liberman can gain some votes from these elections, having positioned himself as the champion of the right-wing secular community, he is certainly taking a chance.
 It is also hard to believe that the ultra-Orthodox would get a better deal from any other future coalition.

 Perhaps something completely different is going on here.
 In the background of the conscription debate is a much more important issue.
 What really bothers Netanyahu, and the entire Israeli political system, is the ticking legal-criminal clock.
 Israel’s attorney general has decided to indict Netanyahu on charges of receiving bribes and breach of trust, subject to a preliminary hearing with Netanyahu's lawyers that is set for early October.
 According to extensive media reporting, the coalition negotiations focused on changes in the Israeli Immunity Law, and the insertion of an override clause in the Israeli Basic Laws, both of which are aimed at halting the legal proceedings against Netanyahu.
 I will devote separate posts to these issues in the coming weeks.
 One should be extremely careful making accusations about this, but some observers suggest that this is the real reason for Netanyahu’s failure.
 Netanyahu’s insistence on a coalition that would support his immunity meant that his political options were extremely limited.
 Effectively, there was only one possible coalition that would do so.
 That left Netanyahu vulnerable to demands by all potential coalition parties that he couldn’t afford to refuse.
 The prospective coalition parties were quick to realize this and increased their requests.
-Perhaps even Lieberman realized the dynamic and decided this would be a good place to draw a red line.
+Perhaps even Liberman realized the dynamic and decided this would be a good place to draw a red line.
 Perhaps he realized that ultra-Orthodox parties were pushing their demands in other areas of religion-state relations and felt a need to protect his secular base.

-On a more optimistic note, perhaps, just perhaps, the extensive popular opposition to Netanyahu’s proposed changes to the Immunity Law reached a level at which Lieberman decided it would be wise not to ignore them.
+On a more optimistic note, perhaps, just perhaps, the extensive popular opposition to Netanyahu’s proposed changes to the Immunity Law reached a level at which Liberman decided it would be wise not to ignore them.

 There is no Israeli precedent for a failure to form a government immediately after an election, and for a dissolution of the Knesset so close after the previous elections.
 Looking at precedents from other states, such an occurrence is sometimes connected to a constitutional crisis.
 It seems to me that this result does indeed reflect the fact that Israel is undergoing a constitutional crisis: The criminal investigations, and possible indictments, of the strongest prime minister in Israel since Ben Gurion unleashed forces that now aim to undermine some of the fundamental institutional arrangements of Israeli democracy.
 The authority of courts, the independence of criminal prosecution and the Israeli electoral system are all under assault.
 Whether the forces attacking them will succeed in altering the face of Israel’s democracy remains to be seen.